Benefits of Server Virtualization

 Let’s check out the advantages and disadvantages of Virtual Server.

 Advantages of Virtual Server:

-- Full compatibility with applications.
+- Centralized management and Full compatibility with applications.

 - Greater availability and easier recovery in case of disaster.